In a country of drought and flooding rains, the team behind today’s editorial embraced the struggle.

 Even the decor was sustainably sourced, Cara scouring antique and second-hand stores for the pieces, staying true to her vow to buy nothing new for the shoot.

 The weathered, beaten beauty exactly what Cara was so inspired by, as she tells “Wild and Weathered was inspired by a recent trip I did to rural Queensland where I saw first hand, the dry and severe state our farming communities are in.
 It inspired me to challenge myself and other vendors to create a sustainable and eco-friendly styled shoot that was mostly inspired by the old derelict cattle sheds you see when driving out to the countryside. ”

 And the result?
 Not only honours Mother Nature without adding to the cycle of endless waste but honours the colours and tones and beauty of the dry Australian landscape.

 Our bride and groom (Tahlia Winter and Trezor Kabamba, dressed in pieces from When Freddie Met Lilly with Tahlia donning added sparkle from Little White Couture and Fairina Cheng Jewellery.
-The bride to be’s look finished with hair and makeup by Blush’d Brides.
+The bride-to-be’s look is finished with hair and makeup by Blush’d Brides.